Gap Insiders Sold $13.5M as Stock Rallied 209%

 What is Gap's analyst price target?

 The average analyst price target is $30.65, representing roughly 13.4% upside from the current share price of $27.02.
-This contrasts with the unanimous insider selling pattern discussed in this report.
+That contrasts with the unanimous insider selling pattern discussed in this report.